algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/AVLExp.md

 *Note that all diagrams should hae nodes in BST order, and where the subtrees are not necessarily single nodes, represent them as subtree-triangles*
 *Have arrow showing which node is not in blanace*

+In the diagrams below, t6 is the node where the imbalance is noted,
+XXXX To Here 7:30 Wedn

-, as explained in the diagram
-below.
-The 6 and 4 nodes and the edge between them rotate clockwise, and the 5 node changes parents from 4 to 6.
+, as explained in the diagram The 6 and 4 nodes and the edge between them rotate clockwise, and the 5 node changes parents from 4 to 6.
 This reduces the distance from the root to the 1 (where the new node was added), restoring the balance (the distance to the node rooted at 7 is increased but this does not